 Why Does Mold Precision Matter More Than Machine Precision?

 The industry benchmark for precision injection molding is achieving tolerances conforming to DIN 16901 or ISO 20457 dimensional tolerance standards.
 For example, ISO 20457 Class M1 (highest precision) requires tolerances of ±0.05 mm on dimensions up to 50 mm.
-Achieving this level demands not just tight machining tolerances—it requires validated shrinkage factors, balanced cooling, and a statistically controlled production process (Cpk ≥ 1.67).
+Achieving this level demands not just tight machining tolerances—it requires validated shrinkage factors, balanced cooling, and a statistically controlled production process (Cpk2 ≥ 1.67).

 How Does Accurate Shrinkage Compensation Improve Dimensional Precision?